Nigel Robertha: Cambuur

 On 5 July 2017, Robertha signed a two-year deal with Eerste Divisie side Cambuur as a free agent.
 He made his debut for the club on 18 August, coming on as a substitute in a 2–1 loss to Ajax II.
 The following month, he netted his first competitive goal when he scored in a 5–1 KNVB Cup win over Helmond Sport.
 He scored his first league goals on 12 January 2018, netting a brace in a 3–2 win over De Graafschap.

 Levski Sofia

 On 24 July 2019, Robertha signed a three-year deal with Bulgarian First League side Levski Sofia.
 On 3 March 2021, he scored his first hattrick for the club in a 3–1 win over Beroe in the Round of 16 of the Bulgarian Cup.

 D.C.
 United

 On 25 March 2021, Robertha moved to MLS side D.C.
 United on a deal until 2023, with a club option for a further year.
 On 17 April 2021, Robertha made his debut in United's 2021 season opener against New York City, where his side won 2–1.
 On 27 June, Robertha scored his first goal for his new club, netting the opener in an eventual 2–1 loss to New York City.

+Ittihad Kalba

+In April 2024, Robertha moved to the United Arab Emirates, signing for Ittihad Kalba.
+He made two league appearances for the club.

+AEL Limassol

+In August 2024, Robertha joined Cypriot First Division club AEL Limassol.
+He made 11 league appearances and scored one goal for the club.

 Spartak Subotica

-In January 12, 2025, he joined Serbian club FK Spartak Subotica.
+On January 12, 2025, he joined Serbian club FK Spartak Subotica.

+Sliema Wanderers

+On 29 July 2026, Robertha signed for Maltese Premier League club Sliema Wanderers.